BBN-Q/libx6/doc/01_Usage.md

 stream(s).
 For non-physical streams, the variance has three components: real, imaginary, and the real-imaginary product. `buffer` is filled in triples, e.g.:
 `[d1_r, d1_i, d1_p, d2_r, d2_i, d2_p, ...]`.

+`register_socket(int ID, ChannelTuple *channel, int32_t socket)`

+Registers file descriptor / handle `socket` to send data for the stream indicated by `channel`.

+## Transferring data

+libx6 provides two different methods for transferring data off of the card.
+The first is a polling mechanism via the `get_num_new_records()` API call which returns a non-zero result when new data has arrived.
+The caller may subsequently use `transfer_stream()` get fetch that new data.
+This approach is used in our MATLAB wrapper to trigger a `DataReady` event when data arrives.

+The second approach is to provide libx6 with one half of a locally connected socket pair for each enabled stream.
+On posix systems, you can create such sockets using the system `socketpair()` method from `sys/socket.h`.
+No such native method exists on windows; however both cygwin and python gloss over this difference, allowing users to ignore posix/windows differences.
+You pass one of these sockets to libx6 with `register_socket()`.
+Then captured data is sent over the socket via a simple `[msg_size data]` wire protocol, where `msg_size` is a `uint64_t` indicating the data size in bytes.